Chidoka to APC, Amaechi: Buhari inherited $36.4bn, N4trn budget - New Telegraph

-Minister of Transportation Chibuike Rotimi Amaechi had, during an appearance on a television programme recently, claimed that the money left in the nation’s coffers by the PDP government was not enough to last for three weeks.
+Minister of Transportation, Rotimi Amaechi, had, during an appearance on a television programme recently, claimed that the money left in the nation’s coffers by the PDP government was not enough to last for three weeks.

 In the statement titled: “Gov. Amaechi’s Statement on 2015 Foreign Reserve: Setting the Records Straight,” the former minister noted that as a member of the Federal Executive Council (FEC) that handed over to the current administration, he was disturbed by the claim of “empty treasury” by senior government officials.

-According to him, the President Muhammadu Buhari administration inherited $36.4 billion, which he said, included $28.6 billion, foreign reserve when he took over on May 29, 2015.
-This, he said was ‘still present on the website of the Central Bank of Nigeria’.”
+According to him, the President Muhammadu Buhari administration inherited $36.4 billion, which he said, included $28.6 billion foreign reserve when he took over on May 29, 2015.

 “Furthermore, the Jonathan administration left a total of $2.2 billion in the Excess Crude Account on May 29, 2015.
 (As verified by the Ministry of Finance both by the immediate past minister and the incumbent),” he added.